Ahameddhaarik/MarkUp-Previewer/README.md

 Frontend: HTML, CSS, JavaScript
 (If your build uses a framework/bundler like React/Vite, the local setup below covers that too.)

-🚀 Getting Started (Local)
-Option A — Open directly

-Clone or download the repository.

-Open index.html in your browser.

-Option B — Run with a local server (recommended)
-# from the project root
-python -m http.server 5173    # or: npx serve

-Then open the shown URL in your browser.

-Option C — If the project uses npm (React/Vite, etc.) npm install npm run dev     # or: npm start

-If these scripts don’t exist, you can ignore this section and use Option A or B.

 📚 Usage